idmkris/cse15l-lab-reports/lab-report-1-week-2.md

 ## **Optimization**

 We can also optimize remote running by using the command below which can run multiple commands on the same line.
 For example, in the image below, I used command ```cp``` which copy files to directory.
 I also used the semicolon after that in the same command to compiles and run the file which saves typing and waiting time.
+The keystroke of typing command below is ```68``` and it will take extra ```3``` keystrokes(Enter) and waiting time if you enter command separately.

 ![Image](Screen Shot 2022-01-13 at 8.55.45 PM.png)

 You can also use up-arrow to look for the previous command.
-For example, if you just type the command ```javac xxx.java``` a couple command lines above.
+For example, if you just type the command ```javac WhereAmI.java``` a couple command lines above.
 You can press the up-arrow key to enter it without typing it.
+The keystroke of typing ```javac WhereAmI.java``` is ```18``` and up-arrow is only ```1```.